 'The Jinx', 'The Vow' and More of the Best True-Crime Documentaries to Watch Now

 Today, there’s no shortage of true-crime documentaries re-examining present or past cases as well as media sensations that have previously captivated the nation.
-The latest wave of America’s insatiable appetite for the genre was first sparked by the first season of the podcast Serial, which aired in 2014.
-It was quickly followed by director Andrew Jarecki’s HBO documentary, The Jinx about suspected serial killer Robert Durst, and Netflix’s Making a Murderer.
+The latest wave of America’s insatiable appetite for the genre was first sparked by the first season of the true-crime podcast Serial, which aired in 2014, and was quickly succeeded by director Andrew Jarecki’s HBO documentary, The Jinx about suspected serial killer Robert Durst, and Netflix’s Making a Murderer.
 In years that have followed, cults (NXIVM), fraud (Fyre Festival, Elizabeth Holmes), murder and tigers (Joe Exotic) have all been the subject of various, wildly unbelievable tales that became ratings hits.

-With so many options to choose from, ET has narrowed down the wide array of options of these expertly executed, addictive documentaries now streaming on Amazon, Hulu, Netflix and more.
+With so many options to choose from, ET has narrowed down the wide array of options to these expertly executed, addictive documentaries now streaming on Amazon, HBO Max, Hulu, Netflix and more.